Mass media regulation: China

 At the early period of the modern history of China, the relationship between government and society was extremely unbalanced.
 Government held power over the Chinese people and controlled the media, making the media highly political.

-The economic reform decreased the governing function of media and created a tendency for mass media to stand for the society but not only authority.
+The reform and opening up decreased the governing function of media and created a tendency for mass media to stand for the society but not only authority.
 The previous unbalanced structure between powered government and weak society was loosed by the policy in some level, but not truly changed until the emergence of Internet.
 At first the regulator did not regard Internet as a category of mass media but a technique of business.
 Underestimating the power of the internet as a communications tool resulted in a lack of internet regulation.
 Since then, the internet has changed communication methods, media structure and overthrown the pattern of public voice expression in China.

 Regulators have not and would not let the Internet out of control.
 In recent years, the strategy when approaching the Internet has been to regulate while developing.

-The internet regulation in China generally formed by:
+Among others, internet regulation in China is generally formed by: